AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.5 VR if Refined_Global aspect exists, the it is used instead of the Global aspect for the analysis of the subprogram body
+      :Trace Unit: 7.2.5 VR if a Refined_Global aspect exists, then it is used instead of the Global aspect for the analysis of the subprogram body

 #.
 The verification rules given for :ref:`global-aspects` also apply.